The Time Exchange promotes a cleaner, greener environment and is happy to help residents make the area a better place to live.

 THE BIKE GARDEN

-The Time Exchange is working in partnership with Greening Wingrove and several other local groups to transform a disused bowling green in Nuns Moor Park into a community space and garden, with lots going on for the local community.
+The Time Exchange is working in partnership with several local groups to transform a disused bowling green in Nuns Moor Park into a community space and garden, with lots going on for the local community.

 The garden includes food growing sessions, a gathering space, flowers, a clay pizza oven and wildlife habitats.
 It has been designed to be a living, evolving project that anyone can contribute to along the way.
 There are gardeners on site at various times so that people can get involved, enjoy the space and learn about organic and sustainable gardening.